dalong0514/readnotes/20200201读书笔记/2020080PHP-and-MySQL-Web-R01.md

 1『识别码大小写敏感，但是函数名是个例外。』

 You can declare and use your own variables in addition to the variables you are passed from the HTML form.
 One of the features of PHP is that it does not require you to declare variables before using them.
 A variable is created when you first assign a value to it.
-See the next section for details.You assign values to variables using the assignment operator (=) as you did when copying one variable’s value to another.
+See the next section for details.
+You assign values to variables using the assignment operator (=) as you did when copying one variable’s value to another.
 On Bob’s site, you want to work out the total number of items ordered and the total amount payable.
 You can create two variables to store these numbers.
 To begin with, you need to initialize each of these variables to zero by adding these lines to the bottom of your PHP script.
 Each of these two lines creates a variable and assigns a literal value to it.
 You can also assign variable values to variables, as shown in this example:

 ```php
 $totalqty = 0;